eugenelin89/zipbox/index.md

 ### What is ZipBox

-ZipBox is an Open Sourced Natural Language Processing toolkit used by [ZipNLP](https://zipnlp.com) for building its Natural Language Platform.
+ZipBox is an Open Sourced Natural Language Processing toolkit.
+It is the core NLP toolkit created and used by [ZipNLP](https://zipnlp.com) for building its Natural Language Platform.
+For details of its functionalities, check out the Online API documentation [here](https://box.zipnlp.com).

 ```markdown
 Syntax highlighted code block